- The SteamVR error 436 display connection trouble can occur with HTC, Oculus, and other VR headsets connected to a Windows system.

 - Disconnect your VR headset from the computer.
 Disconnect any other controllers or VR accessories that you may have connected to the PC.

-- After disconnecting the devices, click the SteamVR icon in the taskbar.
+- After disconnecting the devices, click the SteamVR icon in the taskbar and select Settings.

 - Click the Unblock All button under the Manage SteamVR Add-Ons section.